max630/git-rehi/README.md

 backup if you run it at a valuable repository, for example it should be cloned somewhere.
 I also usually have some temporary reference to the older head and inspect the result in gitk or otherwise before removing it.
-And never use automatic gc (this script does not contain it also).
+And never use automatic gc (this script does not call it directly, but some of used commands may trigger it if it is enabled in the config).

 ## Motivation